SKINOX21/ArcadeOS-for-Trimui-Smart-Pro/README.md

 <br>

 ## Theme
-The theme installation is the easiest thing, you just have to unzip the release you download and copy the `ArcadeOS` file in the `Themes` file on the SD card of you TSP
+The theme installation is the easiest thing, you just have to unzip the release you download and copy the `ArcadeOS - Dark` file in the `Themes` file on the SD card of you TSP